lulkaorg/paladle/README.md

   4. Guessing the VGS input keys by the VGS command output
   5. Guessing the talent of a Champion based on the talent description

 There will also be more categories in the future!

+- "Betty La Bomba" has been shortened to just "Betty".
+- Currently you have to write the apostrophe (') in Talent names etc. (for example: Rogue's Gambit, instead of Rogues Gambit).
+So keep that in mind!

 ## Planned categories & features
 - Random trivia questions about the game